salesforcecli/plugin-functions/messages/env.create.compute.md

 # description

 Compute environments must be connected to a Salesforce org.
 By default the command uses your local environment's connected org.
 Use the '--connected-org' flag to specify a specific org.
-Run 'sf env list' to see a list of connected orgs.
+Run 'sf env list' to see a list of environments.

 # examples